ScrumDoLLC/ScrumDoAPIv3/README.md

 A Python based example showing this can be found here: https://github.com/ScrumDoLLC/ScrumDoAPIV3/tree/master/examples/python

-## In Browser
+### In Browser

-For debugging purposes, if you make requests from your browser and are logged in, you session info will be carried over.
+For debugging purposes, if you make requests from your browser and are logged in, your session info will be carried over.
 Example: https://app.scrumdo.com/api/v3/organizations/

-We do not respond with CORS headers, so this is not a good way to authenticate for any real use.
+We do not respond with CORS headers, and we do expect a CSRF token on PUT, POST or DELETE so this is not a good way to authenticate for any real use.

 REST